 - The elementary school average is $8,033 per year

 - The high school average is $10,950 per year

 Besides Great School Options, Some Austin Universities Offer Excellent Education at Reasonable Costs

-As one of the student-friendliest places in the US, you can rest assured that your kid will get excellent schooling here.
+As one of the best cities to raise a family in the US it is also a very student-friendly location, that’s why you can rest assured that your kid will get excellent schooling here no matter the grade they are in.
 And it doesn’t need to be too expensive.
 Simply put, you can choose good educational institutions with reasonable tuition fees, such as: